SimeonHristov99/FP_IS_23-24/Week_01 - Numbers. Recursion (part 1)/README.md

 4. `minGuard` uses guards.
 5. `minBuiltIn` uses built-in functions.
 6. `roundTwoDigButWithMagic` is defined on a functional level using partial function application.
+7. Explain why brackets are not needed when using prefix functions.

 **Test cases:**